 This turf weed is generally considered to be an annual, though it may be a bit longer lived under some New Zealand conditions where the summers aren’t quite as dry as many places where this weed lives.
 It forms large rosettes in turf which are very noticeable and hence an eye-sore.
 It was once thought to be a weed of coastal areas, especially in light, sandy soil.
 However, it copes very happily in the heavy, water-logged soils of Palmerston North, so it would be true to say it copes with a wide range of conditions.
 Many people incorrectly call this weed Cape daisy.
 It usually has a capital “C” as is named after the Cape Province in South Africa from where it originated.
+Cape weed tends to be much more troublesome in Australia than New Zealand, where it is a major problem in crops and pastures.

 It can be differentiated from many of the other rosette weeds found in turf by the quite jagged, angular lobes, which aren’t as rounded as many of the closely related dandelion-type flat-weeds.
 The undersides of the leaves are quite pale compared with the upper sides, almost white at times (see picture), and quite hairy.
 The flower heads are a fairly distinctive colour as well, being about 2-4 cm in diameter, dark purple in the middle with pale yellow ray florets on the outsides, and a deeper yellow at the base of the ray florets (see pictures).